ExpediaDotCom/tesla/README.md

 mvn exec:java -Dexec.mainClass="com.mycompany.hello.HelloTesla"
 ```

 If everything goes well, the hello world service should be ready.
 Now we can try to access the hello world service with web browser.
-Open URL http://localhost:8080/ in browser, you will get following JSON message.
+Open URL http://localhost:8080/ in a browser, you will get following JSON message.

 ```
-{
-	Greeting: "Hello Tesla!"
+{"Greeting": "Hello Tesla!"}
-}
 ```

 Switch To Binary Encoding